 We can enrol you once you have received your visa and completed your online pre-enrolment.
 Please email your visa to firstname.lastname@example.org and we can then complete your enrolment, giving you full access to online resources so you can begin your course.
 You must send evidence of your visa by the latest start date for your course.

 If you have already arrived in the UK, we will need a copy of your stamped travel visa and the letter you received from the Home Office outlining the details of your visa for our records.
 If you are in the UK and require your BRP, please email email@example.com so we can make relevant arrangements.

 Please see the New Students page for information on how to access your timetable and choose your modules once you have enrolled.

 We will invite you to see our team in-person for ID and document checks once you are in the UK and it is safe to do so.
-At the current time, most courses will be taught online until the 26 March 2021 and you should not travel to the UK unless it is necessary for you to do so.

 If you need to register with police, it should say this on your visa or in the letter that comes with your visa.
 This requirement is country-specific, and you can find the list of countries required to register here.